byacoubi/nodeorder/README.txt

 - Navigate to admin/settings/nodeorder, where you can set some options that determine the way nodeorder works.

+- Edit the 'Taxonomy term' (views.view.taxonomy_term) view, and any other applicable taxonomy views and add the 'Nodeorder' sort item.

 TECHNICAL NOTES:

 Upon installation, this module adds a new column (weight) to the